DylanBabitch/power-outage-duration-analysis/index.md

 ### Univariate Analysis

+ <iframe
+ src="assests/causecategoryunivariate.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+ This plot shows the distribution of Cause Categories between different outages.
+From this plot I can see that storms and vandalism are by far the most common cause of major power outages in the dataset.

 ### Bivariate Analysis

+ <iframe
+ src="assests/bivariatechart.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+ This plot shows the mean outage duration by climate region.
+From the chart, I can tell that areas with more hurricanes like the east coast and south tend to have longer outages while regions in the north and west tend to have shorter outages.

 ### Interesting Aggregates

+ <iframe
+ src="assests/heatmap_by_region.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+This chart shows the average duration of an outage by Climate Region and Cause Category.
+This shows that certain causes like hurricanes have a big impact in almost all regions and wildefires in dryer regions like the west tend to have greater impacts on outage duration.

 ### Imputation

+I used mean value imputation on the columns without an OUTAGE.DURATION.
+I imputated by the average for the other outages with the same CAUSE.CATEGORY.DETAIL.

 ## The Prediction Problem
 The problem I will be trying to predict the duration of a power outage.
 This problem will involve regression because the duration of an outage is a continuous, numerical value.
 The variable I will be predicting is outage duration in minutes (the cleaned OUTAGE.DURATION column).